openmpf/openmpf-components/cpp/TesseractOCRTextDetection/DICTIONARIES.md

 You may inspect and update your existing Tesseract `*.traineddata` models with the `tessdata_model_updater` app.
-This app is installed onto the Tesseract Docker component image and can be run as follows:
+This app is installed onto the Tesseract Docker component image.

+If you already have a Docker container running, you can use the app as follows:

-`docker exec -it <MPF_TESSERACT_CONTAINER> /opt/mpf/tessdata_model_updater <MODEL_UPDATER_COMMAND>`
+`docker exec <MPF_TESSERACT_CONTAINER> /opt/mpf/tessdata_model_updater <MODEL_UPDATER_COMMAND>`

+Alternatively, you can run a container to execute a single command:

+`docker run --rm [-v LOCAL_PATH:CONTAINER_PATH] --entrypoint /opt/mpf/tessdata_model_updater <MPF_TESSERACT_IMAGE> <MODEL_UPDATER_COMMAND>`

+For example:

+`docker run --rm -v "$(pwd)":/work --entrypoint /opt/mpf/tessdata_model_updater openmpf_tesseract_ocr_text_detection:latest -c /work/eng.word-dawg.txt /work/updates.txt /work/combined.txt`

-Below is a summary of the available model updater commands.
+Below is a summary of the available model updater app commands.
 You may want to skip ahead to the [Automated Walkthrough](#automated-walkthrough) section for an example of a typical use case.